awarbler/CSE212-Final-AW/2-topic.md

 ```

-4. Create a method that will help us run and print our test.
+4.Create a method that will help us run and print our test.
     - Print out the queue correctly
     - Time Complexity O(1)